yjeanrenaud/esp32_garagedoor_iot/README.md

 - JSN SR04T ultrasonic sensor
 - 10 k Ohm resistor
 ## Hardware Setup
-- todo: pictures and fritzings of the wiring, explanation of the setup, why a pulldown resistor, etc.
+- TODO: pictures and fritzings of the wiring, explanation of the setup, why a pulldown resistor, etc.
 ## Configuration
 There is currently no way other to configure this device than by compling flashing a new binary onto it.
 1. you must supply your local WiFi credentials in [wifi_creds.h](wifi_creds.h) and